ThangLeQuoc/timer-ninja/README.md

 `Begin-end of trace context`: The detailed execution time of each method.
 The `|--` sign indicate the call to this method originated from the above parent method, which help to visualize the execution stacktrace.

 ## Troubleshooting
-If you need to troubleshoot, you can toggle the `DEBUG` log level on logger `com.github.thanglequoc.timerninja.TimerNinjaThreadContext`.
+If you need to troubleshoot, you can toggle the `DEBUG` log level on logger `io.github.thanglequoc.timerninja.TimerNinjaThreadContext`.

 ## Issue and contribution
 Any contribution is warmly welcome.
 Please feel free to open an Issue if you have any problem setting up timer-ninja.
 Or open a Pull Request